Building your GenAI tech stack

 Where to start?

-It can be intimidating to consider where to start with these technologies, as research and development is advancing rapidly right now.
-Multiple organizations offer access to LLMs via APIs, and open-source models proliferate on sites like Hugging Face, so finding which one fits your organization can be daunting.
+It can be intimidating to know where to start with these technologies, as research and development is advancing rapidly right now.
+Multiple organizations offer access to LLMs via APIs, and open-source models proliferate on sites like Hugging Face, so finding one that fits your organization can be daunting.
 You might even want to train your own model if your needs are specific enough.
 But a wide variety of AI—including foundation models—are available as services.
-For the rest of the tech, you’ll likely need them, but specifically which ones and their requirements will depend on what you’re doing with GenAI.
+You’ll likely need the rest of the tech listed here, but specifically which ones and their requirements will depend on what you’re doing with GenAI.

 Fit the tech around the use case